awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 **runtime**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/gg-core.html)
 **crypto**
 The `crypto` object, added in v1\.7\.0, introduces properties that support private key storage on a hardware security module \(HSM\) through PKCS\#11 and local secret storage\.
-For more information, see [Hardware Security Integration](hardware-security.md) and [Deploy Secrets to the AWS IoT Greengrass Core](secrets.md)\.
+For more information, see [Hardware security integration](hardware-security.md) and [Deploy secrets to the AWS IoT Greengrass core](secrets.md)\.
 Configurations for private key storage on HSMs or in the file system are supported\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/gg-core.html)
 The following configuration properties are also supported:
 ****